-Ensure that any development considers the need of all residents, existing and new, and that
+The community would like to see development considers the need of all residents, existing and new, and that

-- The re-develop existing suitable properties in appropriate style and scale for housing as long as they are not likely to have an adverse impact on neighbours the immediate environment or the area as a whole. - By identifying and secure appropriate sites for good quality and affordable housing to meet the projected demographic needs for this Ward and not allowing development of housing on any greenfield site. - By ensuring that any significant development of new homes in the area (5 or more in one application) is allowed only if a reasonable proportion of new (medium and long term) jobs are made available. - The development of properties for senior residents to enable independent living for as long as possible.
-Because the area has a large number of senior residents there is a need to have

-- properties to develop that cater for those who can manage on their own (i.e. warden controlled) and also develop properties that cater for those who can't - The possible development of the Football Ground (subject to the Club having a better alternative accommodation), for community use, with the possibility of land for school playing fields and that appropriate building with sufficient amenity and infrastructure only is considered, that the plans should include the development of swimming, sports and play facilities - sheet - The possible development of the Golf Course or part there of (subject to the Club having a better alternative accommodation).
+- Re-develop existing suitable properties in appropriate style and scale for housing as long as they are not likely to have an adverse impact on neighbours the immediate environment or the area as a whole. - By identifying and secure appropriate sites for good quality and affordable housing to meet the projected demographic needs for this Ward and not allowing development of housing on any greenfield site. - By ensuring that any significant development of new homes in the area (5 or more in one application) is allowed only if a reasonable proportion of new (medium and long term) jobs are made available. - The development of properties for senior residents to enable independent living for as long as possible.
+Because the area has a large number of senior residents there is a need to have properties to develop that cater for those who can manage on their own (i.e. warden controlled) and also develop properties that cater for those who can't - The possible development of the Football Ground (subject to the Club having a better alternative accommodation), for community use, with the possibility of land for school playing fields and that appropriate building with sufficient amenity and infrastructure only is considered, that the plans should include the development of swimming, sports and play facilities - sheet 9 - The possible development of the Golf Course or part there of (subject to the Club having a better alternative accommodation).
 The housing in this area should benefit a cross section of residents and be a mixture of sizes, e.g. 1, 2, 3 & 4 beds and include affordable starter homes, shared ownership property and retirement apartments.
 If the development is large enough perhaps it could incorporate a 'village' design.
-However, particular attention needs to be made to the local infrastructure and the impact on surrounding communities in terms of erosion, flooding and rain run-off.
-To this end any established trees should not be removed map sheet 6.
+However, particular attention needs to be made to the local infrastructure and the impact on surrounding